 Ask the airline or travel agent about approximate meal times on the flight and whether extra snacks are available.
 It is best not to ask for a 'diabetic diet' as this is often low in carbohydrate and not the type of food children like.
 Ask for a children's meal or normal meal and if there is not enough carbohydrate ask for more or use some of your own food.

-How can I prepare for sick days when travelling with diabetes?
+How can I prepare for sick days when travelling with my child who has diabetes?

 Prepare a kit for sick day management.